alptugan/AURE/docs/DEVELOPER_GUIDE.md

 Tip: Keep OSC methods small and “trigger-like” (set a flag, set a timer, randomize a parameter).
 This matches how `c1_Template` uses `initTime*` and booleans to create short-lived transitions.

 ### Scene blueprint
+Use the following scene template to add your custom generative graphics.

 ```cpp
 #pragma once